ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 CONTAINER ID        IMAGE               COMMAND             CREATED              STATUS                          PORTS               NAMES
 1d624a063f22        hello-world         "/hello"            About a minute ago   Exited (0) About a minute ago                       flamboyant_ramanujan
 ```

+## Server side configuration

+E.g. how to configure VirtualBox, how to run docker container, how to configure HPC cloud machine

 ### Build image